Integrate with GitLab (FREE)

 - Use OmniAuth to enable sign-in through:

 - Use GitLab as an OpenID Connect identity provider.

-- Authenticate to Vault through GitLab OpenID Connect.
+- Authenticate with Vault through GitLab OpenID Connect.

 - Configure GitLab as a SAML 2.0 Service Provider.

 GitLab also provides features to improve the security of your own application.
-For more details see GitLab Secure.
+For more details, see Secure your application.

-GitLab can be integrated with the following external services for continuous integration:
+You can integrate GitLab with the following external services for continuous integration:

-GitLab can be integrated with the following enhancements:
+You can integrate GitLab with the following feature enhancements:

 - Add GitLab actions to Gmail actions buttons.